ffund/ml-notebooks/notebooks/4-neural-model-selection-hw.md

 sections).

 Comment on this plot - does the model predict the hand velocity well, compared to the previous models?
+See if you can identify a few points in the first 1000 samples where this model does noticeably better.

 :::

 ::: {.cell .code }